Rankin's Dragon vs Rat Snake: Complete Comparison (2026)

 Health and Lifespan Comparison

 Rankin's Dragon has a typical lifespan of 6-10 years, while Rat Snake lives approximately 15-25 years.
 Health profiles differ significantly between these reptiles.
-Rankin's Dragon is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Rankin's Dragon is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Rat Snake faces its own health challenges including Respiratory Infections, Mites, Retained Shed.
 Rankin's Dragon has 1 documented predispositions compared to 3 for Rat Snake, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health